Solutions · Use case

 What data shape do you need to start a agentic workflows engagement?

 Operational runbooks, workflow definitions, the typed tool catalogue exposed to the agent, historical incident or exception traces, and the existing ticketing or workflow engine the agent must integrate with.
-During the paid two-week discovery we map the actual data surface — what exists, what is labelled, what residency posture it carries — and the proposal for the next gate is shaped against that, not against an assumption.
+In the first two weeks we look at the real data (what exists, what is labelled, where it has to live) and build the plan around what is actually there, not around an assumption.

 Which Veso AI services ship agentic workflows?